RogerLu1999/WuBook/readme.md

 All data lives in the `data/` directory alongside the app:

 - `data/entries.json` – JSON array containing every entry.
-- `data/uploads/` – Photo files saved with unique names.
+- `data/uploads/` – Photo files saved with unique names plus matching `-a4` print-sized copies.
 - `data/activity.log` – One JSON object per line describing each create, update, delete, import, and clear action.

 A small demo entry is included so you can immediately see how a saved mistake looks in the interface.
 Feel free to delete or replace it using the app once you're ready to start fresh.